 Also called: Commuter bikes, Urban bikes, Comfort bikes, Utility bicycles, European city bike, etc

 What is it: A city bike is a bicycle made for urban rides, on paved city roads.
 It’s intended for moderately flat areas and relatively short rides.
-They focus on comfort and practicality, so they provide an upright riding position and lots of comfort.
+They focus on comfort and practicality, so they provide an upright riding position and lots of comforts.

 The frame is usually made from aluminum or steel.
 The handlebar is often curved and positioned higher than the saddle, which is typically soft and cushiony.